Hamiltonian Complexity in the Thermodynamic Limit: Introduction

-To the best of our knowledge, there has been relatively little work so far on quantum Hamiltonian complexity in the thermodymanic limit.
-A particularly important result in this context is the breakthrough work of Cubitt, Perez-Garcia, and Wolf \cite{C15}, and its follow up \cite{Bausch_2020} in which it was shown that the problem of deciding whether a given translationally invariant 1D Hamiltonian system is gapped or gapless in the thermodynamical limit, is undecidable.
-This important result provides the first study of {\it computability} of local Hamiltonian problems in the thermodymanic limit.
-One could think of this result as a statement that the phase diagram of gappedness in the TL, as a function of the local Hamiltonian term parameters, is uncomputable.
-In fact this idea is developed more explicitly in \cite{Bausch_2021}.
-Meanwhile, Bravyi and Gosset prove that in a wide variety of cases, such phase diagrams can be computed \cite{BravGoss15}.

-The setting of {\it computational complexity} in the thermodynamical limit is far less explored.
-To the best of our knowledge, the only previous paper prior to this one, which studies the computational complexity of the thermodynamical question, is Gottesman and Irani \cite{GI}.
-This study of the infinite case is done as a byproduct of their main result, which is on finite systems (\cite{C15} and \cite{Bausch_2020} heavily rely on \cite{GI}).
-More specifically, the problem studied in \cite{GI} is parameterized by three polynomials, $r$, $p$ and $q$.
-They show that given an integer $N$ and a Hamiltonian acting on a pair of $d$-dimensional particles whose entries are integer multiples of $1/r(N)$, determining whether the ground energy density in the thermodynamic limit is below $1/p(N)$ or above $1/p(N) + 1/q(N)$ is $\qmaexp$-complete.
-Importantly, in the thermodynamical setting of \cite{GI}, the Hamiltonian term acting on pairs of particles is given as part of the input.
+The breakthrough undecidability result for computing the spectral gap by Cubitt, Perez-Garcia, Wolf \cite{C15} and its follow up \cite{Bausch_2020} provided the first study of the {\it computability} of Hamiltonian problems in the TL.
+To the best of our knowledge, the only existing result about {\it computational complexity} in the TL, is that of \cite{GI} who study this as a side result to their main finite case result \footnote{ More specifically, the TL problem studied in \cite{GI} is parameterized by three polynomials, $r$, $p$ and $q$.
+The input is an integer $N$ in binary representation and a Hamiltonian term $h$ acting on a pair of $d$-dimensional particles whose entries are integer multiples of $1/r(N)$.
+They show that it is a $\qmaexp$-complete problem to determine whether the ground energy density of the Hamiltonian resulting from applying $h$ to every pair of particles in an infinite 1D chain is below $1/p(N)$ or above $1/p(N) + 1/q(N)$.}.
+However, importantly, \cite{GI} (as well as \cite{C15, Bausch_2020}) study the TL when the Hamiltonian term applied to each pair of particles is {\it input dependent}.
+While the input-dependent Hamiltonian settings makes sense in the context of studying gappedness as a function of the Hamiltonian parameters (as in \cite{C15, Bausch_2020}; see also the studies of {\it phase diagrams} for gappedness \cite{Bausch_2021,BravGoss15}), it seems much less justifiable in the common physical scenario of approximating quantities of the ground state in the TL.
+In this context, physicists usually treat say, the AKLT model, as a different problem than, say, the Ising model.